Stonehenge: Medieval period

 A decapitated skeleton of a male, aged 28–32, was excavated by William Hawley in 1926.
 It was found within the stone circles, close to Y-Hole 9 on the central axis.
-Radiocarbon analysis allocates a date of between 600–690 AD to the find.
+Radiocarbon analysis allocates a date of between 600 and 690 AD to the find.
 The grave was shallow, and it had been necessary to cram the body into the space, breaking most of the ribs.
 The head was placed on top.
 Archaeologist Mike Pitts interprets this sacrificial or judicial execution as evidence that Stonehenge retained significance in the Middle Ages.
 He identifies the post holes found near the grave as suggestive of a gallows, thus affording a link with the contemporary name of henge—hanging.
 Aubrey Burl, however, contends that the name refers to the shape of the trilithons, which resemble a gibbet for multiple hangings.